DSpace-Labs/DSpace-codenvy/PITCHME.md

 - Have not explored this
 - Could there be an opportunity to make the service available to the DSpace developer community?

+---

+## Eclipse Che Concepts

+- Stacks
+- Workspaces
+- Factories

++++
+## Che Stacks

+- Stacks
+  - Selectable Docker images for running code
+  - Single machine or multi-machine
+    - At least one machine needs to contain Eclipse Che (eclipse/*) for the IDE
+    - MySQL support is available by default

++++?img=presentation/stacks.png

++++

+## Stack Commands

+A list of available commands can be defined within a stack.
+These commands are visible to the user.
+When a command is running, a preview link can be exposed for that command.
+This is the simplest way to file the public URL for a tomcat instance running inside of Che.

++++

+## Che Workspace
+A Che workspace is a virtual machine that hosts Che Stacks

+- Built from a Che stack
+- References code "projects"
+- Has RAM allocation
+- Is started and stopped
+- Snapshots are saved - this is how data is persisted from session to session

++++

+## Che Factory

+A factory provides a single-click replication of a workspace.

+---

+## DSpace Configuration in Code Envy

++++

+## DSpace Che Stack
+A Codenvy Stack contains several components including a docker compose file.

+        "recipe": {
+          "type": "compose",
+          "content": "services:\n db:\n  image: 'terrywbrady/dspacedb:latest'\n  mem_limit: 536870912\n  environment:\n   PGDATA: /home/user/pgdata\n dev-machine:\n  image: 'terrywbrady/dspace:latest'\n  mem_limit: 2684354560\n  depends_on:\n   - db\n",
+          "contentType": "application/x-yaml"
+        }

+Volumes cannot be declared in the compose file.

++++
+## Che Docker Compose

+        services:
+          db:
+            image: 'terrywbrady/dspacedb:latest'
+            mem_limit: 536870912
+            environment:
+              PGDATA: /home/user/pgdata
+          dev-machine:
+            image: 'terrywbrady/dspace:latest'
+            mem_limit: 2684354560
+            depends_on:
+            - db
+@2-6(Database Image)
+@7-11 (Dev Machine Image - for Che and Tomcat)

++++

+## DSpace DB image

+_This was derived from https://github.com/DSpace-Labs/dspace-dev-docker/tree/master/postgres_

+This runs the official postgres docker image and ensures that pgcrypto has been loaded.

+Note: the environment variables could be externalized to the Che configuraiton

+PROPOSAL: DSpace should publish some form of this as a docker image.

++++?code=CodenvyConfig/db/Dockerfile
+@8(install pgcrypto)

++++?code=CodenvyConfig/db/install-pgcrypto.sh